kiddiRU/Verk1_H1/diary/Day1/GroupMeeting1.md

 ### Ísak
 - Same as Sindri with good response time
-- Would like a weel commenented and organized code
+- Would like a well commented and organized code
-- After the first day and through out the project everyone has a goal to complete or a toodoolist
+- After the first day and through out the project everyone has a goal to complete or a todo list

 ## What are you expecting from yourself work wise